Ecosystem Explainer: Rosie's Partnership Model

 Rosie's stance on Intellectual Property strengthens the cooperative structure:

-• Creator Empowerment and IPR Revenue: IP Creators maintain complete control over their proprietary content and set their own AI Assistant hourly rate (just like their consulting rate).
-They earn prorated revenue each time Rosie uses their content—calculated transparently based on response time and content proportion.
-This creates passive recurring income as others query Rosie for their specialized knowledge.
+- Creator Empowerment and IPR Revenue: IP Creators maintain complete control over their proprietary content and set their own per-query IPR terms (monthly minimum, included queries, and per-query overage), independent of any seat fee.
+They earn revenue each time a licensee's queries draw on their content, weighted by the attention score β how much each response relied on it.
+Settled peer-to-peer monthly via metered statements; Collab.Ventures touches no IPR money.
+This creates recurring income as others query Rosie for their specialized knowledge.

 3. The Rosie Ecosystem: Detailed Understanding